 You and many other people have the same simple question.
 However, the answer is not so simple.

 The reality is that there is no magic retirement number that fits everyone.
 Each person is different and needs to be treated as such.
-Formulas can give you a rough estimate, but what we do at Triumph goes beyond that.
+Formulas can give you a rough estimate, but what we do at Triumph Wealth Management goes beyond that.

 A large chunk of what we do at Triumph centers around retirement and making sure our clients are ready.
 With the changing world around us, the savings for which people are advised to retire with has changed drastically.

 His retirement age is completely different than mine will be.
-I plan to retire and that is it.
+I plan to retire, and that is it.
 I am done with work.
 Because of this, we do a step-by-step analysis of each individual person or couple to see how different factors will shift their retirement.
 We are among the few that do this for our clients.

-’m not sure how the world will change by the time that I reach that stage in my life but I know that I want to be ready to sit on a beach with my wife and not worry about having enough money to do so.
-The retirement age is illusive but Triumph has the tools to help bring it closer to reality.
+’m not sure how the world will change by the time that I reach that stage in my life, but I know that I want to be ready to sit on a beach with my wife and not worry about having enough money to do so.
+The retirement age is elusive, but Triumph has the tools to help bring it closer to reality.